-The most common material that makes a bong will usually be in the form of glass.
+The most common material that makes a bong will usually be in the form of glass along with glass pipes.
 This makes it the most versatile in terms of design as glass can make many different shapes and complex intricacies.

 This also makes it harder to clean.
 An alternative option to this is the silicone bong which is virtually indestructible and very easy to clean.
 Other materials making bongs can be standard plastic, ceramic, even bamboo and metal!